Ranxin2023/LLM_demo/readme.md

 1. **Model Architectures**
 - Large Language Models like GPT, BERT, or LLaMA are built on Transformer architectures.
 - Transformers use **self-attention mechanisms** to understand context by weighing the importance of each word in a sequence relative to others.
+- Understanding this helps prompt engineers design better context-driven inputs:
+    - Place key information at the **beginning** of the prompt.
+    - Maintain consistent **instruction** → **context** → **question** flow.
+    - Avoid overly long or redundant inputs that dilute attention focus.
+2. **Training Data and Tokenization**
+- LLMs are trained on massive datasets and process text as **tokens**—smaller units of meaning.
+- The model’s understanding of a prompt depends on **how it tokenizes** words.
+- For instance:
+    - "ChatGPT" might be one token in one model, two in another.
+    - Token limits (like 4096 or 8192) also affect how much context fits in memory.
+3. **Model Parameters**:
+- Each LLM has millions or billions of parameters that determine its learned representations.
+- During fine-tuning, these parameters adjust how the model responds to instructions.
+- While users can’t modify parameters directly, understanding their role helps interpret **model bias**, **style**, and **confidence**.

 ### 8Extra.
 Comparison between RAG and Fine-tuning
 - Both **Fine-Tuning** and **Retrieval-Augmented Generation (RAG)** are powerful strategies for adapting and improving Large Language Models (LLMs).